eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 possible at short notice.

-Storytelling tour: On the road with Filemu
+Storytelling Tour: On the Road with Filemu

 In prehistoric times, a crocodile would swim in circles until a whirlpool of water formed.
 It would then emerge and its body would become the first mainland in the Pacific.
-The Crocodile Filemu takes children on an imaginative journey through figurative imagery, passing sailboats, the dangers of fishing hooks, and the question of who wrapped themselves in feathered cloaks.
+The crocodile Filemu takes children on an imaginative journey through figurative imagery, passing sailboats, the dangers of fishing hooks, and the question of who wrapped themselves in feathered cloaks.
 Myths are told in the meeting house, and a love story finds a happy ending.

 Exhibition: Oceania